-My main goal with this blog is to share my knowledge and experience about how psychology can help build a better experience for the player, in the most concrete and applicable way possible.
+My main goal with this blog is to share my knowledge and experience about how psychology can help offer a better experience for players, in the most concrete and applicable way possible.
 Offering a better UX also means making a video game (or other products or services) more likely to be successful and reach business goals.

 Book, Articles, Talks, & More:

 Hodent, C. (2017).
 The Gamer’s Brain: How Neuroscience and UX can Impact Video Game Design.
 Boca Raton, FL: CRC Press.
 Available on Amazon, Kindle, and CRC Press